camunda/camunda-docs/howtos/configuration.md

 ### Troubleshooting

-Algolia's index of our documentation can be explored directly at https://dashboard.algolia.com/.
+Take a closer look at [Algolia's index of our documentation](https://dashboard.algolia.com/).

 If search experience degrades, check if the Camunda config may need to be updated and submit a PR.